yazan-metax/mini-talk/README.md

 ## Network Programming in C

-- nstead of traditional network programming, this project explores inter-process communication using Unix signals, a fundamental concept in system-level programming in C.
+- instead of traditional network programming, this project explores inter-process communication using Unix signals, a fundamental concept in system-level programming in C.

 ## IPC in C